A tutorial on learning from preferences and choices with Gaussian Processes: Accounting for the limit of discernibility

 where $W$ has been defined in Section \ref{sec:consistent} and $\Phi_m(\cdot)$ is the CDF of the standard $m$-dimensional multivariate normal distribution.

 Assuming $p(u') = \mathrm{GP}(u';0,k_{\boldsymbol{\theta}})$, the predictive posterior $u'(X^*)$ for the test-points $X^*=[\bx_1,\dots,\bx_p]$ is a Skew GP of dimension $m$:

 where $D_{K_{\boldsymbol{\theta}}(X^*,X^*)}$ is a diagonal matrix equal to the square-root of the diagonal of $K_{\boldsymbol{\theta}}(X^*,X^*)$.
 The distribution \eqref{eq:predPostSample} has 5 parameters, the first (zero) is a location parameter, the second $K_{\boldsymbol{\theta}}(X^*,X^*)$ is the Kernel matrix, the last three parameters determine the skewness of the distribution.
-More details about the Skew Gaussian distribution and the Skew GP are provided in Appendix \ref{app:skewgp}. \end{MethodB} \end{SnugshadeB} It is worth pointing out that, even when Alice's preferences in $\mathcal{D}_m$ do not satisfy asymmetry and negative transitivity, the posterior is always well-defined in this case, because the model explicitly takes into account of the inconsistencies (errors) in Alice's preferences.
+Inference is carried out according to Algorithm \ref{alg:1}, where A1 is performed analytically to obtain \eqref{eq:predPostSample}; the Laplace's approximation is used in A2 and MCMC (via lin-ess) in A3. \end{MethodB} \end{SnugshadeB} It is worth pointing out that, even when Alice's preferences in $\mathcal{D}_m$ do not satisfy asymmetry and negative transitivity, the posterior is always well-defined in this case, because the model explicitly takes into account of the inconsistencies (errors) in Alice's preferences.
+It can be noted that the analytical derivation of the posterior, a Skew GP, allows us to perform step A1 in Algorithm \ref{alg:1} analytically.
+Moreover, step A3 can be performed efficiently and accurately, because sampling from a Skew GP can be reduced to sample independently from a multivariate Gaussian and, respectively, a truncated multivariate Gaussian \citep[Sec.\ 4]{benavoli2021}:

-At first, the predictive posterior in \eqref{eq:predPostSample} might appear to be quite complex.
-However, the computation of predictive inferences (mean, credible intervals etc.) can easily be achieved by sampling from the predictive posterior \citep[Sec.\ 4]{benavoli2021}: